Flagship Articles • Deep Dives • 1988 & 1993

 Mega Man 2 - the title screen that opens on Dr. Wily's silhouette before the 8-panel stage select

-Dr. Wily's Castle - the series' signature endgame fortress sequence
+Dr. Wily's Castle - the series' signature endgame fortress, requiring all acquired weapons before the credits roll

 The Eight Robot Masters